Lacquer or oil?

 Below - oil finished in 29A

-Engineered floors are designed now with a cross-layered multi ply to facilitate movement, meaning these types of materials can now last decades if well-maintained.
+Engineered floors are now designed with a cross-layered multi-ply to facilitate movement, meaning these types of materials can now last decades if well maintained.
 Higher quality floors of 4mm or more in veneer can also be sanded back - normally around the seven to 10 year mark.
 This can usually restore the original colour, or achieve a new colour to suit your chosen décor.
 This can be done on both oil and lacquered floors.

-Aside from a handful of remedies which are often ineffective (i.e. an almond stick, damp cloth and an iron), the only real way to restore lacquer flooring is to completely sand the floor back, recolour and relacquer or oil (note - we always recommend this is carried out by a professional!).
+Aside from a handful of remedies which are often ineffective (i.e. an almond stick, damp cloth and an iron), the only real way to restore lacquer flooring is to completely sand the floor back, re-colour and re-lacquer or oil (note - we always recommend this is carried out by a professional!).

 Nowadays, there are two types of pre-finished oil flooring:

-Type one: a pre-finished product able to be installed like lacquer, but still requiring maintenance (care products and recommendations vary from brand to brand)
+- A pre-finished product able to be installed like lacquer, but still requiring maintenance (care products and recommendations vary from brand to brand)

-Type two: the European style, which comes oiled and usually requires a hard wax or some type of sealing oil after install.
+- The European style, which comes oiled and usually requires a hard wax or some type of sealing oil after install.
 The advantage of this is easier maintenance and the ability to repair scratches and wear in high traffic areas using a maintenance oil.
 In fact, oiled floors may not require a great deal of maintenance at all in low traffic areas.

 So what’s the verdict?